- Country customized solutions

 The Global Competitiveness Report was originally co-published by the IMD World Competitiveness Center and the World Economic Forum (WEF) under the title of "World Competitiveness Report."
-Subsequently, from this collaboration two publications evolved.
+Subsequently, from this collaboration, two publications evolved.
 In 1996, the name of the report published by the IMD World Competitiveness Center was officially changed to World Competitiveness Yearbook after the co-publication with the WEF ended.
-Both IMD and WEF began to publish their own World Economy Rankings and eventually the WEF's publication will become the global competitiveness report.
+Both IMD and WEF began to publish their own World Economy Rankings and eventually, the WEF's publication will become the global competitiveness report.

-There are, however, fundamental differences between the IMD World Competitiveness Center's World Competitiveness Yearbook and the WEF's Global Competitiveness Report.
+There are, however, fundamental distinctions between the IMD World Competitiveness Center's World Competitiveness Yearbook and the WEF's Global Competitiveness Report.
 First, 338 criteria are comprised in the World Competitiveness Yearbook compared to less than 120 in the Global Competitiveness Report.
 Second, the World Competitiveness Yearbook focuses more on hard statistics (66%) from international, national and regional organizations while incorporating an executive survey component (34% of the data).
 Conversely, the Global Competitiveness Report puts more emphasis on survey data (70%).

 IMD World Competitiveness Center (2014).
 IMD World Competitiveness Yearbook 2014.
 Lausanne: IMD World Competitiveness Center.